 The Export Market Development Grant has been a vital part of growing the value of international visitor numbers and trade receipts for Australia.
+We have heavily relied on the and apply each year to help and helped me travel to 7 countries in Nov/Dec 2019.
 The rules around the EMDG are currently under review, following the passing of legislative changes in December 2020.
 The focus of the new EMDG rules is to reduce complexity and uncertainty - from what has been released thus far, the new EMDG will only increase complexity and uncertainty for businesses.